msakai/resume/resume.md

   I worked on multiple anomaly detection projects in the factory (e.g. anomaly detection of cutting tools).
-I adapted already developed algorithms (neural network models) to the customer's environment and solved problems including specialized data preprocessing and data augmentation, fixing memory leak issues in deployed environments, etc.  Our technology is incorporated in FANUC's products as “AI Servo Monitor” (AIサーボモニタ).
+I adapted already developed algorithms (neural network models) to the customer's environment and solved problems, including specialized data preprocessing and data augmentation, fixing memory leak issues in deployed environments, etc.  Our technology is incorporated in FANUC's products as “AI Servo Monitor” (AIサーボモニタ).